cyberboy666/recurBOY/booklet.md

 in exactly the same way as in _samples_ from this source mode you can navigate through and select a shader file to run. this list is compiled from the `~/Shaders` folder on the pi and any .frag, .shader, .glsl, .glslf,or .fsh file in the `/Shaders` folder on top level of an attached device.

-while the display is in __SHADER__ mode you can use the 4 knobs or CV inputs to manipulate the shader parameters. each shader has parameters 1-3 mapped to different values. parameter 4 always controls the speed.
+while the display is in __SHADER__ mode you can use the 4 knobs or CV inputs to manipulate the shader parameters. each shader has 3 parameters mapped to input 0, 1 and 2. input 3 always controls the speed.

 ### FX